aditisharma2512/CarRentalAPI/README.md

-# MeecoCodingChallengePart2
+# Car Rental Service API
-Part 2 of the Meeco Coding Challenge.
-This task required us to create an API for a fictional Car Rental company with several requirements for the type of cars, customers and bookings.
+Create an API for a fictional Car Rental company with several requirements for the type of cars, customers and bookings.

 ## Getting Started